-UCS Icon
+The UCS Icon

-In the lower-left corner of the drawing area, you see a thick, L-shaped arrow outline.
+In the lower-left corner of the drawing area, you see an L-shaped arrow.
 This is the User Coordinate System (UCS) icon, which tells you your orientation in the drawing.
 This icon becomes helpful as you start to work with complex 2D drawings and 3D models.
-The X and Y inside the icon indicate the x- and y-axes of your drawing.
-The W tells you that you are in what is called the World Coordinate System.
+The X and Y arrows indicate the x- and y-axes of your drawing.
+The little square at the base of the arrows tells you that you are in what is called the World Coordinate System.
 Chapter 16 discusses this icon in detail.
 For now, you can use it as a reference to tell you the direction of the axes.

-If you can't find the UCS icon...
+If You Can't Find the UCS Icon...

 The UCS icon can be turned on and off, so if you are on someone else's system and you don't see the icon, don't panic.
 It also changes shape depending on whether you are in Paper Space mode in the Layout tab or in Model Space mode!
-If you don't see the icon or it doesn't look like it does in this chapter, see Switching to Paper Space in Chapter 12 for more information on Paper Space and Model Space.
+If you don't see the icon or it doesn't look as it does in this chapter, see Understanding Model Space and Paper Space in Chapter 12 for more information on Paper Space and Model Space.
 Chapter 16 can give you more information on the UCS icon.